 Honorable Mention: Power System Reliability in the Midwest US for High Wind/Solar Levels

 Students: Shannon Foley, Zaran Claes, David Ticknor, Matthew Huebsch, Ian Rostkowski, Shelby Pickering.
-Adviser: Jim McCalley
+Advisor: Jim McCalley

 Driven by changing economics, environmental regulations, technological innovation and aging infrastructure, the types of generating resources in the region served by the Midcontinent Independent System Operator (MISO) are changing in a profound way.
 Many of the legacy power plants that generated the bulk of the region’s electricity for decades have retired in recent years, and have been replaced by natural gas-fired resources and renewable energy facilities such as wind and solar farm.
 Renewable energy is currently the fastest growing and most prominent class of resource in MISO.
 Many unanswered questions remain about the impact these resources will have on the reliability and performance of the electric grid as their growth continues.